 2.0 | Connect an S3 upload to a media clip

 Uploaded content needs to be associated with a media clip in the OVP (Online Video Platform) to add meta data to your content and publish it to your audience.
-When directly uploading to S3, your upload will automatically can be associated with either a new or an existing media clip in the OVP.
+When directly uploading to S3, your upload can be associated with either a new or an existing media clip in the OVP.

 By default, the file name of the uploaded file is used to facilitate the connection.
 When the upload to S3 is finished, a new media clip is created with a ‘sourceid’ property that is set to the upload file name (without extension).